Boundedness of anti-canonical volumes of singular log Fano threefolds: Description of the proof

 \end{conj} Note that we do not assume any special conditions on the coefficients of $B$.
 The left-hand side of the inequality is called {\it $\alpha$-invariant} of $(Y, B)$ which generalizes the concept of $\alpha$-invariant of Tian for Fano manifolds in differential geometry (see \cite{CGM, Dem, Tian}).
-Recently Ambro \cite{Am} announced a proof of this conjecture assuming that $(Y, B)$ is a toric pair where an explicit sharp number $\mu(n, \epsilon)$ was given.
-For the use of this paper, we need a stronger version of this conjecture where $D$ may not be effective. \begin{conj}[generalized Ambro's conjecture] Fix $0<\epsilon<1$ and integer $n>0$.
+Recently Ambro \cite{Am} gave a proof of this conjecture assuming that $(Y, B)$ is a toric pair where an explicit sharp number $\mu(n, \epsilon)$ was given.
+For the purpose of this paper, we need a stronger version of this conjecture where $D$ may not be effective. \begin{conj}[generalized Ambro's conjecture] Fix $0<\epsilon<1$ and an integer $n>0$.
+Then there exists a number $\mu(n,\epsilon)>0$ depending only on $n$ and $\epsilon$ with the following property: if $(Y, B)$ is an $\epsilon$-klt weak log Fano pair of dimension $n$ and $Y$ has at worst terminal singularities, then